Understanding Coverage B: How Your Home Policy Handles a Guest House

 Tenant Liability: A Completely Different Story

 If you rent your ADU and a tenant is injured, your standard homeowners liability will not cover you.
 You'd be personally responsible for all costs unless you have a landlord policy in place.
-Even worse — failing to disclose rental activity to your insurer could result in your entire policy being voided.
+Even worse, failing to disclose rental activity to your insurer could result in your entire policy being voided.

-Always encourage renters to carry their own renters insurance to protect their belongings and provide additional liability coverage from their end.
+Always encourage renters to carry their own renters insurance policy to protect their belongings and provide additional liability coverage from their end.

 Finished vs. Unfinished Guest Houses: Coverage Differences That Matter